Martie L. Moore

 Debashish Chakravarthy, PhD, Medline VP, Technology, DMS, is a chemist by training.
 Dr. Chakravarthy has worked extensively in the field of biomaterials.
 He is keenly interested and involved in the choice of specific materials with interesting properties that can play a supportive role in natural wound healing.

 Antonia Finlayson is vice president of marketing for specialty sales at Medline Industries, Inc. She graduated from the University of Illinois and completed her master’s at DePaul University.
 She is responsible for creating marketing strategies and working with customers to find solutions for ambulatory surgery centers, physician offices, transplant organizations, research facilities and career colleges.
 Finlayson also owns and creates content for an outpatient facilities’ magazine, Outpatient Outcomes.
+Prior to Medline, Finlayson was a global marketing and product manager at Thermo Fisher Scientific.
 She is a member of PWH, LPA, ASCA and AALAS.

 Veronica Melendes has over 30 years of perioperative clinical experience.
 Past roles include managing six ORs, serving as perioperative business manager for eighteen ORs, and clinical resource specialist for system supply chain over twenty-four acute care facilities.
 Melendes was also the system director of process improvement projects based on Lean and Six Sigma methodologies.
 She brings that wealth of knowledge with her into the healthcare business world, serving as a perioperative clinical consultant for Medline.